Wedding FAQs

 You are welcome to wear any elegant wedding attire you would like and/or also welcome to embrace the Indian fusion culture by wearing traditional Indian attire, such as sarees, lehengas, or anarkalis for women or sherwanis for men.
 However, the most important thing is for you to wear whatever makes you feel comfortable and beautiful!

-Check out this Outfit Blog for examples of Indian Attire!
+Check out this Blog and Outfit Blog for examples of Indian Attire!

 Is there a dress code for Friday's Welcome Celebration?